Unit Economics and KPI Dashboards

 | ARR Growth | 22% | Below 25% target |

-The durable lesson: CloudMetrics is not uninvestable, but unit economics suggest it needs either higher ACV, lower churn, or reduced S&M spend to reach the 3.0x LTV/CAC level where growth becomes self-funding.
+The core principle: CloudMetrics is not uninvestable, but unit economics suggest it needs either higher ACV, lower churn, or reduced S&M spend to reach the 3.0x LTV/CAC level where growth becomes self-funding.

 Common Implementation Mistakes